The Top 4 Reasons Cats Are Surrendered to Shelters

 A lack of affordable and safe pet-friendly housing tops the list of reasons both cats and dogs surrendered to shelters or rehomed by their owners to family and friends.
-According to the American Veterinary Medical Association, over 25% of U.S. households own at least one cat and an estimated 72% of renters have pets, making housing a major factor in whether cats stay with their families for the duration of their lifetimes.
+According to the American Veterinary Medical Associationus-pet-ownership-statistics, over 25 percent of U.S. households own at least one cat and an estimated 72 percent of renters have pets, making housing a major factor in whether cats stay with their families for the duration of their lifetimes.

-If you’re facing a potential move, start your search as early as possible.
+If you’re potentially moving, start your search as early as possible.
 The more time you have to monitor websites for pet-friendly apartments and homes, the more likely it is that you’ll snag a good fit.
 It also gives you more time to negotiate with property owners who may be on the fence about allowing a cat.

 3. Litter Box Issues

 Maybe your cat is living solo or gets along just fine with theirs other residents but doesn’t use the litter box consistently.
 First, rule out medical issues like a cat urinary tract infection (UTI) or arthritis that might be preventing them from getting over the tall edges of a litter box.
 Your veterinarian can help determine a possible cause.
 If nothing turns up, do a litter box evaluation: